 - Typical Offer: A*AA

 - Essential Subjects: Music or ABRSM Grade 8 Theory (merit and above)

 Our undergraduate programme gives you an exceptionally solid foundation in the Western classical tradition, but you will also find courses in popular music, ethnomusicology and film music.
 The first year (Part IA) provides a broadly-based introduction to the subject, while the second (Part IB) and third (Part II) years offer increasing opportunities for specialism, including substantial self-directed projects such as dissertations and composition portfolios.

-- Historical Studies - two papers covering issues involved in understanding music and its relationship to society and culture.
-This includes the main historical developments of Western music from the medieval period to the present, and a selection of historical or contemporary case studies.
+- Historical and Critical Studies - two papers covering issues in understanding music and its relationship to society and culture.
+This includes one paper examining the historical developments of Western music from the medieval period to the present, and one paper on music in contemporary societies.

 - Techniques of Tonal Music - two papers giving you a thorough technical grounding in music of the Western tonal tradition, through arrangement, acquisition of basic harmonic skills at the keyboard, aural work, and writing music in a range of historical styles.
 This is a foundation for more advanced work in all musical fields.

 - Music Analysis - one paper which gives you an understanding of how music works through hands-on familiarity with a range of styles.
 This creates a bridge between your work in Historical and Critical Studies and Techniques of Tonal Music.

 Alongside these, there are opportunities to study composition, performance, or to conduct historical source-work.